 Successful outcomes such as these speak directly to the value of specialized child care.
-Miami Children's Pediatric ICU has reached a critical mass in acute care for children and it shows.
+Nicklaus Children's PICU has reached a critical mass in acute care for children and it shows.
 The experience of staff physicians and clinical care nurses, their procedures and even their equipment reflect the particular needs of children.

 We Have the Best Outcomes

-According to VPS, an independent national ICU database, the Pediatric Intensive Care Unit at MCH maintains one of the best outcomes in the country, with an average mortality of 1.77% from 2005 to 2011, as compared to 2.84 % among our peers.
+According to VPS, an independent national ICU database, the Pediatric Intensive Care Unit at Nicklaus Children's Hospital maintains one of the best outcomes in the country, with an average mortality of 1.77% from 2005 to 2011, as compared to 2.84 % among our peers.
 Our standardized mortality ratio (ratio of actual mortality to expected mortality) is 0.57 compared to 0.96 in our peer group.

 Additional Pediatric Critical Care Medicine Resources